Mike's videos on satellite orbits

-A part-time instructor in the University of Southern California (USC) vanished from a California beach in 1945.
+A part-time instructor in the University of Southern California (USC), known as Ignacy Witczak, vanished from a California beach in 1945.
 Several years later the U.S. Congress described him as an important Soviet spy whose true identity remained a mystery.

-The recently declassified documents and publications bring to light many details of the events and reveal what happened to this rezident of the Soviet military intelligence in Los Angeles.
+The recently declassified documents and publications bring to light many details of the events and reveal the real name of Witczak, Zalman Litvin, and what happened to this rezident of the Soviet military intelligence in Los Angeles.

-The story includes defection of a Soviet code clerk in Canada, the recruitment of agents by the spy and his achievements as a USC student, fraudulent passports and the Spanish civil war, FBI investigation, and secret messages.
+The story includes defection of a Soviet code clerk in Canada, the recruitment of agents by Litvin and his achievements as a USC student, fraudulent American and Canadian passports and the Spanish civil war, FBI investigation, and secret messages.
 The Soviet homeland did not treat well the spy on his return.
 In the end, the state-directed anti-Semitism has brought him to a point of leaving the country that he had served so loyally all his life.
 The book provides numerous bibliographic references and quotes contemporary documents.

 About the Author